 Use VNC to Access a Remote Windows Endpoint

-Use BeyondTrust to start a VNC session with a remote Windows system.
+Use BeyondTrust to start a VNC session with a remote Windows or Linux system.
 Because VNC sessions are proxied through a Jumpoint and converted to BeyondTrust sessions, users can share or transfer sessions, and sessions can be automatically audited and recorded as your administrator has defined for your site.
 To use VNC through BeyondTrust, you must have access to a Jumpoint and must have the user account permission Allowed Jump Methods: Remote VNC via a Jumpoint.

 Create a VNC Shortcut